Laura O'Kane / Founder and Executive Director

 Jess creates and maintains the P&A social media presence to keep the community up to date on the great work being done at Paws and Affection.
 She also manages our website, facilitates community outreach communication, executes fundraising events, and oversees facility operations.
 Jess graduated from La Salle University in 2018 with a B.A. in Psychology.
 While in school, she volunteered at P&A starting in early 2017 and completed the P&A Internship Program that summer.
 She then returned as an experienced volunteer for the rest of her time at school.
 In May 2018, Jess came on staff as our part time Marketing Coordinator and since then has become an integral part of the team.
 She is now full time and has grown her role to what it is today.

-Gwen Vandivere / Dog and Puppy Wellness Advocate
+Gwen Vandivere / Director of Dog Health and Wellness

 Gwen is responsible for overseeing the health and wellbeing of the P&A dog team.
 In coordination with fosters and trainers, she keeps the dogs in top shape by doing physical therapy; maintaining a healthy diet of kibble and supplements; and scheduling appointments with the vet and groomer.
 She also helps prepare the puppies at P&A for their service dog life by socializing them in the community and introducing them to the Bond Based Approach.
 Although she graduated from Bryn Mawr College with a degree in Philosophy, Gwen has always had a passion for animal care and wellbeing.
 She has volunteered at shelters, fostered cats and dogs, and in June of 2020 she adopted her own rescue pup named Hopscotch.
 During the pandemic, she worked a handful of animal related jobs before starting at P&A part time.
 After only a few short weeks she was given the opportunity to become full time and happily accepted.